 Will early recruiting ever stop?
-The NCAA Division I Council just made some monumental approvals to new recruiting rules and guidelines of which are the first, of many steps, in that direction.
-In fact, 80% of Division I softball coaches were in agreement to these rule proposals.
+The NCAA Division I Council just made some monumental approvals to new softball recruiting calendar, rules and guidelines, which are the first, of many steps, in that direction.
+In fact, 80% of Division I softball coaches agree to these rule proposals.

-As College Scouts, we often times have to wear many hats and be comfortable having many “irons in the fire”.
-Among all of the duties of an NSR College Scout, staying up to date on NCAA rules is an extremely important one of those “hats” or duties.
-Not only so we can adequately advise our NSR prospects, but also so we can ensure the college coaches we’re talking to on a daily basis about their recruiting needs and our prospects, are being protected as well.
+As College Scouts, we have to wear many hats and be comfortable having many “irons in the fire.”
+Among all of the duties of an NSR College Scout, staying up to date on NCAA rules is a significant one of those “hats” or duties.
+Not only so we can adequately advise our NSR prospects, but also so we can ensure the college coaches we talk with on a daily basis, are being protected as well.

 The changes made to the Division I softball recruiting calendar are as follows:

 - EVALUATION DAYS: institutions are no longer limited to a maximum of 50 evaluation days.

 - NONINSTITUTIONAL CAMPS: An institution’s coach or staff member with responsibilities specific to softball may be employed (either on a salaried or volunteer basis) in a non-institutional, privately owned camp or clinic ONLY during the recruiting calendar periods when evaluation at non-scholastic practice or competition activities are permitted (i.e., during the summer contact period and the six weekends prior to Thanksgiving).

 The Breakdown of the Evaluation Periods

 What frustrates coaches with the 50 recruiting days was the limits it puts on coaching staffs.